jcgurango/bot-engine-channel-messenger/readme.md

 ```

 ## Usage
 To use the channel, you need a web server for FB to send messages and postbacks to.
 Then you can add the messenger middleware to it.
-This package uses the `messenger-bot` package internally.
 Here's an example using `express`.

 ```
 const { BotEngine, InMemorySessionManager } = require('@bot-engine/core');